 Tunisia is considered one of the success stories of the Arab Spring in that democracy was established.
-However, the regime is heading down a dangerous path in curtailing liberties acquired in the revolution to quell the terrorist threat.
+However, the Tunisian regime is heading down a dangerous path in curtailing liberties acquired in the revolution to boost counter-terrorism threat.
 A path that potentially drives radicalization itself.

 Repressive Measures and Radicalization

-In the aftermath of the revolution, the state of emergency lasted until 2014, only to be imposed again after the beach shooting at Sousse in July 2015 and lifted in October.
+In the aftermath of the revolution, the state of emergency lasted until 2014, only to be imposed again after the beach terror attack at Sousse in July 2015 and lifted in October.
 The next month the Presidential Guard in Tunis was attacked, and the state of emergency was re-imposed.
-The state of emergency has been the new normal since then, with its latest renewal 5 March 2019.
-Under the state of emergency, the security forces have conducted arbitrary arrests, warrantless raids while using excessive force and torture, and imposed night-time curfew.
-Since 18 January a new emergency bill meant to replace the current Presidential Decree has been discussed in Parliament.
-If the new bill is passed, the state would be authorized to seize passports, impose house arrest, conduct privacy-invasive surveillance, ban demonstrations, and suspend associations on very weak grounds, taking the new normal to beyond repressive.
+The state of emergency has been the new normal since then, with its latest renewal on 5 March 2019.
+Under the state of emergency, the security forces have conducted arbitrary arrests, warrantless raids while using excessive force and torture, and imposed a night-time curfew.
+Since 18 January 2019, a new emergency bill meant to replace the current Presidential Decree has been discussed in Parliament.
+If the new bill is passed, the Tunisian state would be authorized to seize passports, impose house arrest, conduct privacy-invasive surveillance, ban demonstrations, and suspend associations on very weak grounds, taking the new normal beyond repressive all for counter-terrorism.

 Particularly men assumed to be Salafist have seen a steep increase in abusive police methods.
 It is this group that has suffered the most from the use of torture techniques by security forces and had imposed discriminatory travel restrictions based on appearance or religious practices.
 In 2018, 83 terrorists in Tunisian prisons were interviewed to identify the crux of their turn towards jihadism.
 It found that for 90%, the main driver was state repression.
 Specifically, after 2013, Salafi organizations and practices were restricted, and increasingly targeted on weak judicial grounds.
 In October 2018, a 30-year old woman detonated her bomb vest in the middle of Tunis.